Fringed Loosestrife

 Flowers: Summer; Yellow; 5 parts (petals); Yellow.
 Petals have pointed tips.
 Summer.

-Habitat: Wet areas.
+Habitat: Wet Areas; Wet areas.

 Books: Newcomb's Wildflower Guide: 266 Peterson's Field Guide to Wildflowers: 140 ROM Field Guide to Wildflowers of Ontario: 344